 So here I am, overlooking Edinburgh from Calton Hill.

-It’s on Calton Hill that my David Hume pilgrimage really begins, though I had looked into some sites associated with his life on the way, that I’ll return to later.
+It’s on Calton Hill that my journey following David Hume really begins, though I had looked into some sites associated with his life on the way, that I’ll return to later.
 It’s here on Calton Hill that he’s buried, and it’s here, I discover, that he caused the first path in Edinburgh to be built dedicated solely to the improvement of mind and body.
-Here, people would be encouraged to take their exercise by having a lovely place to walk, on this hillside with it’s spectacular views of the city, the surrounding countryside, and the Firth (estuary), away from the hustle and bustle, the crowds, the dirt, the unhealthy air, and the smells of the city.
+Here, people would be encouraged to take their exercise by having a lovely place to walk, on this hillside with its spectacular views of the city, the surrounding countryside, and the Firth (estuary), away from the hustle and bustle, the crowds, the dirt, the unhealthy air, and the smells of the city.
 The first path to be built is named Hume Path in his honor, so of course, that’s the path I choose.

 I head back downhill a little from the park at the top of the hill, and Calton Hill Cemetery is on my left.
 I go through the gate and up the short flight of steps, and a bit ahead to my right, I find Hume’s elegant and rather simple monument and gravesite.
 I spend a good bit of time here musing: the power of physical objects to really bring things into focus still never fails to surprise me, and my sense of purpose in this journey to Edinburgh is strengthened.